kragen/dernocua/text/recursive-shingling.md

 (There might be some way to stagger the skipping across summaries to get this series to increase a little slower.)

-I think that, by this scheme, you would add 15 level of summary to a gibibyte of text, as follows:
+I think that, by this scheme, you would add 15 levels of summary to a gibibyte of text, as follows:

 * 1,073,741,824 bytes of text;